Routing

 ]);

-The translation table can be applied to any parameter in this way.
-However, if the translation does not exist, the original value is taken.
-We can change this behavior by adding Route::FilterStrict => true and the route will then reject the URL if the value is not in the dictionary.
+The translation table can be used in this way for any parameter.
+If a translation doesn't exist, the original value is taken.
+We can change this behavior by adding Route::FilterStrict => true, and the route will then reject the URL if the value is not in the dictionary.

 use Nette\Routing\Route;